 Some applications look good only when run in fullscreen.
 If you are watching a movie or playing a game, you’d want to use the entire screen space for the app.
-However, some of the Windows 11/10 OS users complain that they face different types of Windows fullscreen problems & issues.
-Sometimes, it won’t go fullscreen; sometimes the fullscreen covers only a part of the screen while at other times it just goes to a maximized window instead.
+However, some Windows 11/10 OS users complain that they face different types of Windows fullscreen problems & issues.
+Sometimes, it won’t go fullscreen; sometimes, the fullscreen covers only a part of the screen, while at other times, it just goes to a maximized window instead.
 Let’s see some steps that may help you troubleshoot the issue.

 Facing Windows 11/10 full-screen problems while watching movies or playing games? here are some suggestions to help you.